rlaphoenix/nton/README.md

 of the Homebrew Launcher.

 This is more so a script for making NSPs using [mpham]'s original Forwarder ROM [here][ROM].
-My script is specifically aimed towards general homebrew NRO forwarding, not Retroarch Game Forwarding.
+My script is specifically aimed toward general homebrew NRO forwarding, not Retroarch Game Forwarding.

 The goal with my version is to automate as much as can be automated.
 Especially the annoying icons.
 There's still some work to be done to finalize automation as the goal is to only need to provide a